 Our veterinarians use a variety of diagnostic tools to diagnose disease, to monitor disease progression and/or response to therapy, and to screen for the presence of underlying disease in apparently healthy animals.
 We use a wide array of diagnostic tools to quickly and effectively assess your pet’s health and determine necessary treatment, if any is required.

 Most of our blood work is analyzed on our premises or at an accredited lab with quick turnaround time.
 Our standard blood profile included a chemistry, complete blood count and SDMA.
-We also offer many additional specialized tests, which may also be useful for the diagnosis of specific disease processes.
+We also offer many additional specialized tests, which may also be useful for the diagnosis of specific disease processes and monitoring of treatment.

 A urinalysis evaluates the physical and chemical composition of the urine.
 A urinalysis can provide important diagnostic information about conditions of the urinary and genital tracts, as well as a number of systemic diseases, such as diabetes, liver disease, Cushing's disease, and so on.
 The urinalysis is an important part of the diagnostic evaluation for many diseases and is also an important part of thorough preventative medicine programs.

 Your pet’s health is very important to us.
-Our modern veterinary laboratory promotes quick and accurate pet diagnosis, which leads to the best possible treatment outcomes for your pet.
+Our modern veterinary laboratory promotes quick and accurate diagnoses, which leads to the best possible treatment outcomes for your pet.